Ynn/selfstar/exercises/follow-me.md

 In this exercise, you will create an administration service to allow the configuration of your application.
 You will also create your first small manager that will automatically configure this service.

-<u>Question 1 - Providing an administration service</u>: In the getting started section, we explain [how to provide a service](/article/for-beginners/intro-services).
+<u>Question 1 - Providing a configuration service</u>: In the getting started section, we explain [how to provide a service](/article/for-beginners/intro-services).
 You will now provide a service for configuring your application.

 The FollowMeConfiguration service interface is really simple :